-Indicator Report - Adolescent Births
+Health Indicator Report of Adolescent Births

-Compared to babies born to older mothers, babies born to adolescent mothers, particularly young adolescent mothers, are at higher risk of low birthweight and infant mortality.
+Research indicates that bearing a child during adolescence is associated with long-term difficulties for the mother, her child, and society.
+These consequences are often attributable to poverty and other adverse socioeconomic circumstances that frequently accompany early childbearing.
+Compared to babies born to older mothers, babies born to adolescent mothers, particularly young adolescent mothers, are at higher risk of low birth weight and infant mortality.
 These babies are more likely to grow up in homes that offer lower levels of emotional support and cognitive stimulation, and they are less likely to earn a high school diploma.
 For the mothers, giving birth during adolescence is associated with limited educational attainment, which in turn can reduce future employment prospects and earning potential.

-Birth Rate for Females Aged 15-19 by Ethnicity, Utah, 2011
+Birth Rate for Females Aged 15-19 by Ethnicity, Utah, 2017

-- Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah (2010 Census), U.S. Bureau of the Census.
+- Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2017

-Page Content Updated On 12/27/2012, Published on 02/06/2013
+Page Content Updated On 10/31/2018, Published on 03/18/2019